Diebbo/assignment-4-computational-geometry/chapters/task3.typ

 ==== Propagation Segment Tree

 Given a segment tree $T$, we can augment it to support propagation for range updates.
-Given a  range update operation that add a tag on a node to denote that it's been open we can assume the propagation effects the children of the node as well (see @fig:propagation-segment-tree-update).
+If a range update operation adds a tag on a node to denote that it's been open, we can assume that the propagation affects the children of the node as well (see @fig:propagation-segment-tree-update).

 #figure(
   caption: [Propagation Segment Tree Update],